ACabahug2312/palombi-bell-schedule/README.md

 * Add Settings That Adjust the Rainbow Text Speed or Disable it
 * Create a Bookmarklet Version of the Bell Tracker
 * Fix Glitch Where Fading Text Flickers
+* Finish Friday Schedule for the 8 Period Schedule

 ## Changelog
 + Pure-CSS Rainbow Animated Text